 Feldman Children’s Library & Howard Computer Center

-The Feldman Children’s Library is accredited by the Association of Jewish Libraries (AJL) and is an active member of the AJL’s South Florida Chapter.
-Librarian Heidi Rabinowitz produces a podcast, The Book of Life, about Jewish books, music, film, and web.
+The Feldman Children’s Library has received Advanced Accreditation from the Association of Jewish Libraries (AJL) www.jewishlibraries.org and is an active member of the AJL’s South Florida Chapter.

 The Howard Computer Center is an innovative resource for Congregation B’nai Israel’s students.
 The center houses touchscreen computers, a large screen monitor for group learning, and a multitude of creative educational programs that will capture the hearts and minds of our youngest members.

 We are proud of our curriculum used in The Nadel Center for Early Childhood Education, which includes technical, creative, and social aspects of computer use.
-The Center’s Coordinator introduces children to mathematics, science, language, and social studies using the magic of today’s technology.
+In the Fall of 2018, we introduced a new visual literacy curriculum in the Computer Center called “Look & See.”
 Child-friendly games, music, art, films, and books complement the use of computer technology to enhance the earliest learning experience.

 The students in The Barry Ira Graff School for Living Judaism use the computer center for educational purposes.
 Our Hebrew classes have various software programs, which enable the students to study and practice Hebrew on the computer and through the Internet.
 In addition, our Judaic classes use the center for a variety of creative activities including holiday programs, Judaic games, and Jewish Internet activities.
 Our teens learn to use specific Jewish search engines to provide the highest quality of Jewish research and instruction.

 The Nadel Center for Early Childhood Education encourages young children (and their families!) to feel comfortable with the latest technology.
-In our Howard Computer Center, the children use touchscreens, learn mouse skills, and view the Early Childhood Programs blog weekly.
+In our Howard Computer Center, the children use touchscreens, learn mouse skills, and become familiar with the keyboard.

 On the Early Childhood Programs blog, you’ll find links to websites visited, games played, and videos watched during Computer Center time.
 By viewing the blog at home, parents can see what the kids have been learning in school and kids can practice their computer skills.
 Check it out and please post a comment!